Skip to main content

 Pellet stoves are an innovative heating technology, but they may not be suitable for every property.
-It’s important to understand the pros and cons of pellet stoves, and how your property’s unique characteristics can help determine whether a pellet stove installation makes sense for you.
+It's important to understand the pros and cons of pellet stoves and how your property's unique characteristics can help determine whether a pellet stove installation makes sense for you.

 Pellet storage

-Unlike most home heating systems, pellet stoves (usually) require you to manually load fuel into them and to store that fuel (i.e., pellets) on your own property.
+Unlike most home heating systems, pellet stoves (usually) require you to manually load fuel into them and store that fuel (i.e., pellets) on your own property.
 On the other hand, traditional fuel sources like oil and gas are transported through underground pipes directly into your furnace or boiler.
-With pellet stoves, you’ll need to purchase 40-pound bags of pellets and store them on your property if you don’t want to have to run to the store and back every few days to keep your property adequately heated.
+With pellet stoves, you'll need to purchase 40-pound bags of pellets and store them on your property if you don't want to have to run to the store and back every few days to keep your property adequately heated.

 In order to get through an average snowy winter, you’ll need over one ton of pellets, which can take up a fair amount of space.
 What’s more, pellets need to be stored in a cool, dry place so they remain high quality before you actually use them.